-Assembly procedures for all mast assemblies is basically the same, carefully slide the mast sections together from bottom until mast ends are even, (when sliding mast sections together be careful not to scratch the anodized surface in the slide pad channels).
+When assembing mast sections carefully slide the mast sections together from bottom until mast ends are even, (when sliding mast sections together be careful not to scratch the anodized surface in the slide pad channels).
 Assemble the hardware to the bottom of mast section first, then slide this section out the top of previous section and assemble hardware to the top of mast, (See Figure 2-2.).
 Always install slide pad shims with slide pads inserted into the slide pad channels, (ends of mast sections even).
-Shim slide pads so that all side to side section movement is eliminated, but section can still slide in mast by hand.